-Implementation Action Responsibility Priority/ Timeline Measure of Success 2 Hold a survey focusing on current thoughts on where solar is located, and what constraints may be considerable.
-Revisit and reassess at another interval in the term of this plan.
-Planning Commission High/ Sustained A survey is distributed to residents and results are tabulated and posted online.
+Implementation Action Responsibility Priority/ Timeline Measure of Success 1 Hold a survey focusing on current Planning High/ A survey is distributed thoughts on where solar is Commission Sustained to residents and located, and what constraints results are tabulated may be considerable.
+Revisit and and posted online. reassess at another interval in the term of this plan.